G Suite FAQ

 How do I login?

-Can I log into other Google services with my Andrew userID and password? (e.g., Blogger, Wallet, Photos)
+Can I log into other Google services with my Andrew userID and password? (e.g., Wallet, Photos)

-When you log into Google Apps @ CMU, you will only be able to access the Google services that are enabled: Mail, Calendar, Contacts, Drive and Documents.
+When you log into G Suite @ CMU, you will only be able to access the Google services that are enabled: Mail, Calendar, Contacts, Drive and Documents.

 What if I already have a personal Google/Gmail account?

-Your Google Apps @ CMU email is separate, and is not associated with any personal Gmail accounts.
+Your G Suite @ CMU email is separate, and is not associated with any personal Gmail accounts.

 Your Andrew email account will expire 90 days after graduation.
 Please see the Transitioning Your Services document for more information.

-No, you can use Outlook or Apple Mail to read your Google Apps @ CMU email.
-For steps to setup your email client, visit the Email Client Setup page.
+No, you can use Outlook or Apple Mail to read your G Suite @ CMU email.
+See the Email Client Setup page for steps.

 Can I forward my email to another email account?

-Yes, you can forward your email to a different email account.
-Use the Forwarding Tool to do so.
+Yes, you can forward your email to a different email account using the Forwarding Tool.

 Will I still be able to look up student email addresses?